DigitalMitford/DM_documentation/docs/Meeting_2018-08.md

 * Write up basic GitHub documentation - IP
 * Look at new Mitford project ODD schema, and how it works with Site Index files - IP
 * Look at special schema for the Site Index itself
-* Establish new GitHub workflow for Site Index management and documentation
+* Establish new GitHub workflow for Site Index management and documentation - IP
 * Test and refine new TEI ODD-generated project schema
 * Test, develop, and refine schema for SI management
 * Write documentation for new workflows and schemas